 Will there be any latency in processing tokenizations or detokenizing my data due to ShieldConex?

 In legacy “vaulted” tokenization solutions, data is stored on a token server and must be retrieved to use.
-These forms of tokenization require large databases to map tokens to their original data.
+This form of tokenization requires large databases to map tokens to their original data.

-Unlike those legacy vaulted solutions, ShieldConex leverages Vaulted Tokenization.
-In this case, tokens are generated on the fly using Hardware Security Modules, eliminating the need for storing that sensitive data.
-Data transfers with ShieldConex take place asynchronously and in network, meaning that you will never notice any latency.
+Unlike those legacy vaulted solutions, ShieldConex leverages vaultless tokenization.
+In this case, tokens are generated on the fly using Hardware Security Modules, eliminating the need for storing any sensitive data.
+Typical response times are about 1/10th of a second – not perceptible by humans – meaning data is available instantaneously.